vanessaaleung/data-science-notes/data-engineering/algorithms/README.md

 - Benefits: very fast, key-to-value mappings are unique
 - Drawback: when entries are small, array might be more efficient as there won't be collision to solve.
 Doesn't order entries in a predictable way

+### Heap
+Heaps are binary trees for which every parent node has a value less than or equal to any of its children.

+### Priority Queue
+Also called heap queue
+1. An element with high priority is dequeued before an element with low priority.
+2. If two elements have the same priority, they are served according to their order in the queue.

 ## Recursion